Altinity/tableau-connector-for-clickhouse/README.md

 1. Download the Clickhouse JDBC Driver from [Releases page](https://github.com/ClickHouse/clickhouse-jdbc/releases) and place the file in the following location based on your operating system:
 - Windows: C:\Program Files\Tableau\Drivers
 - Linux: /opt/tableau/tableau_driver/jdbc
-If this folder doesnít exist then you need to create it.
+If this folder doesn‚Äôt exist then you need to create it.
 Also check that Tableau has access to this directory Here are sample commands for Linux:
 ```bash
     sudo mkdir -p /opt/tableau/tableau_driver/jdbc